For best prices and early deliveries, WhatsApp us at. 918488070070

 Tamil weddings start with a series of pre-wedding rituals that happen as a lead-up to the main wedding.
 The journey to marriage begins with the Lagna Pathirikai ceremony to assess the compatibility of the couple by matching their horoscopes.
 This is followed by the Panda Kaal Muhurtam, where a bamboo pole is erected at the homes of the bride and groom, symbolising stability.
 Another popular pre-wedding ceremony is the Sumangali Prarthanai ceremony, which involves prayers where married women bless the bride.

 The engagement ceremony, known as Nishchayathram, is an agreement to marriage.
 During this occasion, families exchange gifts, and elders bless the couple.
 This event reinforces the bride and groom’s commitment towards their marriage.
 It is often followed by Pallikal Thellichal, where the wedding venue is cleansed.
 This pre-wedding ritual is a symbolic gesture of hope for the couple's future.
+Another significant tradition, known as Naandi Shrardham or Naandi Shradh, is observed to seek blessings from ancestors for a prosperous marriage.
+Another important pre-wedding custom practised in Tamil Hindu weddings is the Vrutham ceremony.
+During the ritual, a yellow thread soaked in turmeric is tied around the wrists of both the bride and groom.
 The families arrange for clay pots decorated with turmeric and sandalwood paste.
 These pots are then filled with nine types of grains called Navadhaanyam, along with some curd.
 These ingredients symbolise seeds of prosperity that will be sown in their lives.

 Many Tamil weddings borrow ceremonies that are more common in North India, such as the Mehendi and Sangeet.
 During the Mehendi ceremony, the bride, her female relatives, and friends come together and get henna designs on her hands and feet.
 The bridal mehendi designs often carry symbols of love, joy, and fertility.
 The Sangeet ceremony is an occasion for the couple filled with music, dance, and laughter as their families and friends join together to perform dances.